cheerful/freckle-apidocs/entries.md

 ### Roles

-Everyone can import entries, except for freelancers.
+Every role except for freelancers can use the import entries API method.